toddledev/documentation/docs/04-get-started/01-overview/index.md

 # Get started with Nordcraft

-Nordcraft provides a flexible and intuitive development environment for building applications.
+Nordcraft provides a flexible and intuitive development environment for building web applications and websites.

 ## Dashboard